istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 ### Using `proxy.istio.io/config` annotation for trace settings

-You can add the `proxy.istio.io/config` annotation to your Pod metadata specification you can override any mesh-wide tracing settings.
+You can add the `proxy.istio.io/config` annotation to your Pod metadata specification to override any mesh-wide tracing settings.
 For instance, to modify the `sleep` deployment shipped with Istio you would add the following to `samples/sleep/sleep.yaml`:

 {{< text yaml >}}
 apiVersion: apps/v1